-The long beach of Ierissos is washed by the waters of the bay of the same name, and constitutes a pole of attraction for hundreds of holiday makers.
+The long beach of Ierissos is washed by the waters of the bay of the same name and constitutes a pole of attraction for hundreds of holidaymakers.
 The modern settlement was built on this site after the destructive earthquake of 1932.
-Southeast of present day Ierissos flourished ancient Acanthos, the most important city of northeastern Chalkidike and one of the important harbors of the northern Aegean.
-Its geographical position, which favored the creation of a harbor in a strategic part of the Aegean coast, as well as its wealth in minerals and forests, contributed to its growth and development.
+Southeast of present-day Ierissos flourished ancient Acanthos, the most important city of northeastern Chalkidike and one of the important harbours of the northern Aegean.
+Its geographical position, which favoured the creation of a harbour in a strategic part of the Aegean coast, as well as its wealth in minerals and forests, contributed to its growth and development.
 Plutarch informs us that in Archaic times (7th and 6th centuries BC), the city had grown on the site of a prehistoric settlement, and tells us that it was colonized by both Andriots and Chalkideans, who settled there in the middle of the 7th century BC (655/654BC).

 In 1425, while Ierissos was in Turkish hands, it was plundered and its castle burnt down by the Venetians.
 In 1821., it took part in the Greek war of liberation, but when the uprising was quelled, it was burnt down and most of its inhabitants were killed by the Turks.
 The city of antiquity extended on the low hill which rises to the southeast, at a distance of 600 meters from the present-day settlement.
 The excavations in progress have yielded important finds, which testify to an unbroken habitation of the city of Acanthos from prehistoric times until 1932.